 - 1. The Serious Violence Duty commenced in January 2023.
-The Duty places a new legal duty on a number of organisations to work together to prevent and reduce serious violence. - 2.
-Under the Duty, local areas are required to develop a strategic needs assessment (SNA) to inform a local strategy setting out how the partnership will work together to prevent and reduce serious violence. - 3.
+The Duty places a legal duty on a number of organisations to work together to prevent and reduce serious violence. - 2.
 The Home Office have allocated funding to meet costs arising from the Duty.
-The funding is allocated to local policing bodies who can subsequently allocate funding to duty-holders. - 4.
-Norfolk's Police and Crime Commissioner is the grant holder of Home Office funding to deliver a local response to the Serious Violence Duty. - 5.
-As part of Norfolk's response, the Serious Violence Duty responsible authorities have agreed to allocate Serious Violence Duty Funding to fund Norfolk County Council's Targeted Youth Support Service (TYSS) to deliver a Targeted Youth Outreach Project.
+The funding is allocated to local policing bodies who can subsequently allocate funding to duty-holders.
+Norfolk's Police and Crime Commissioner is the grant holder of Home Office funding to deliver a local response to the Serious Violence Duty. - 3.
+As part of Norfolk's response, the Serious Violence Duty responsible authorities previously allocated Serious Violence Duty Funding to fund Norfolk County Council's Targeted Youth Support Service (TYSS) to deliver a Targeted Youth Outreach Project (decision notice 43 relates 2023/24). - 4.
+This paper seeks approval from the Police and Crime Commissioner (PCQ) to grant additional funding to the Targeted Youth Support Service (TYSS) in order to deliver Street First Aid sessions in the locations in which they are currently operating to the children and young people they are supporting.
+This funding has been approved by Norfolk's Serious Violence Duty Partnership.